Probation before judgment, also known as “P.B.J.” in Maryland, is a disposition or outcome a person may receive in a criminal or traffic case.

 Charged with a DUI/DWI, traffic ticket or a criminal charge in Maryland can be scary.
 Worrying about the possible outcomes, including probation before judgment, can cause a lot of sleepless nights.

 A PBJ for a first time DUI or DWI can make a lot of the consequences a lot easier to deal with.
-An experienced Maryland DUI/DWI lawyer can be helpful in getting you a PBJ for the first time DUI or DWI charge in Maryland.
+An experienced criminal defense lawyer can be helpful in getting you a PBJ for the first time DUI or DWI charge in Maryland.

 If you are facing criminal or traffic charges, contact attorney Randolph Rice today (410) 694-7291 to discuss your case and if your charges are eligible for a PBJ.